xoeye/typecats/README.md

-   In other static type-checking systems such as Flow for JavaScript, you may define a type as being a simple overlay on top of an object which does not prevent that object from containing other data.
-A `Cat` is an `attrs` class with a defined set of attributes that will be structured from raw data, and as of `cattrs` 1.0.0rc0, unexpected keys are silently dropped in order to prevent users from needing to sanitize their data before structuring.
-This means that a structured object is not suitable for being passed between different parts of a program if there may be other parts to the data that the structuring class does not know about.
-Since many structuring/unstructuring trips can be prohibitively expensive, and additionally it is arguably (e.g., the design philosophy behind Clojure's Maps, or simply duck/structural typing in general) better software design to allow code to operate on a limited subset of attributes without preventing objects with a superset of their functionality to be used, `typecats` provides the `Wildcat` functionality to mimic these more expressive and flexible type/data systems.
+   In other static type-checking systems such as Flow for JavaScript, you may define a type as being a simple overlay on top of an object which does not prevent that object from containing other data for keys outside the typed set.
+A `Cat` is an `attrs` class with a defined set of attributes that will be structured from raw data, and as of `cattrs` 1.0.0rc0, unexpected keys are silently dropped in order to prevent users from needing to sanitize their data before structuring (as opposed to being a runtime error).
+This behavior means that a structured object is not suitable for being passed between different parts of a program if there may be other parts to the data that the structuring class does not know about.
+This is an unfortunately common requirement, for instance when operating a roundtrip read/write transaction to/from a database.
+Since the alternative of passing around the raw data and performing many separate structuring/unstructuring roundtrips can be prohibitively expensive, and additionally it is arguably (e.g., the design philosophy behind Clojure's Maps, or simply duck/structural typing in general) better software design in many cases to allow code to operate on a limited subset of attributes without preventing objects with a superset of their functionality to be used, `typecats` provides the `Wildcat` functionality to mimic these more expressive and flexible type/data systems.

    Note that, as with the rest of `typecats`, this is a local optimum designed for specific though arguably common usecases.
 You don't